SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 	**Time series graph**

-4. Using the local menu the user may adjust the view of the picture, save it and/or save it in a given location (for details see 2.1.3).
+4. Using the local menu the user may adjust the view of the picture, save it and/or save it to a set location (for details see 2.1.3).

 	{: .text-center.image-wrapper}